 |TBD/Unknown||Fair Hill Fairgrounds||Fair Hill Races/Cecil County Breeders Fair, Inc.|

 Maryland casinos and sportsbook brands

 Here’s a more detailed rundown on sportsbooks that could operate in Maryland:

-There are no sure bets in the often-times complex process of sportsbook affiliation, but it’s safe to say BetMGM will operate in Maryland.
-MGM National Harbor would undoubtedly open a digital and retail sportsbook if allowed to under state law and It would assuredly use its own app for its flagship sports betting product, which is already available digitally in five states and is pushing one of the more rapid expansions of any operator in the country.
+There are no sure bets in the often times complex process of sportsbook affiliation, but it’s safe to say BetMGM will operate in Maryland.
+MGM National Harbor would undoubtedly open a digital and retail sportsbook if allowed to under state law.
+It would assuredly use its own app for its flagship sports betting product, which is already available digitally in five states and is pushing one of the more rapid expansions of any operator in the country.

 Horseshoe Casino owner Caesars Entertainment would also open a sportsbook, likely with its eponymous sports betting option.
 Following an acquisition by Eldorado Resorts, “new” Caesars also acquired William Hill, which already had an operating partnership with the company.
 With the merger expected to be completed by 2021, one of those two brands would presumably receive the Horseshoe skin.
 Caesars already offers mobile betting in four states and retail books in eight states.
 It also struck a 2020 deal as ESPN’s exclusive line provider, furthering its visibility to millions of Americans.